cwood1967/napari-nikon-nd2/README.md

 If you encounter any problems, please [file an issue] along with a detailed description.

+## Credits

+This [napari] plugin was created from the following as examples:

+    - [napari-dv] Napari Delta Vision Reader
+    - [napari-aicsimageio] Allen Institute IO plugin

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter
 [@napari]: https://github.com/napari